aymericbeaumet/metalsmith-concat/README.md

 Type: `String` / `String[]`
 Default: `'**/*'`

 This defines which files are concatenated.
-A string will concatenate files that match the pattern with [minimatch](https://github.com/isaacs/minimatch).
-An Array will concatenate files matching filespaths listed as strings in the array.
+A string will be considered as a [minimatch](https://github.com/isaacs/minimatch) pattern and will concatenate the files it matches.
+An array of string will concatenate files at the corresponding filepaths (minimatch patterns will not work here).

 #### output
 Type: `String`